Civil Servants (Normalisation of Legal Status) Act (WNRA)

 Minor technical adjustments in the CAO

-The introduction of the WNRA will necessitate a few minor technical adjustments in the CAO.
-Consultation on these is already taking place between VSNU and the trade unions, so that the amended CAO can become effective from 31 December 2019.
+The introduction of the WNRA has necessitate a few minor technical adjustments in the CAO.
+The amended CAO becomes effective from 31 December 2019.